LLC Bylaws: Everything You Need to Know

 Before creating the operating agreement, LLC members must determine if the company will exist for only a set period of time or if it will last for the foreseeable future and include procedures to dissolve the company at a certain time.
 These clauses should state how long the company will continue and include a specific date or say that the company will continue in perpetuity.

 Another important clause in the operating agreement dictates who will manage the LLC if any of the listed members are no longer able to.
 Without this clause, the company could face a legal dispute over who is in charge.

 Other clauses should indicate the process members would need to take to dissolve the company, such as by a vote of members with a majority share of the LLC.
 There should also be a clause that clearly states the purpose of the company.

 Another clause should state the process the owner needs to follow to get funds distributed from the company.
 Including this clause ensures that the owner keeps the right records and follows the correct procedure to take out money without negative consequences.

 Without a firm operating agreement and set procedures, business owners run the risk of not separating their business and personal accounts, which can lead to complications with taxes.
 Owners who don't have operating agreements could face obstacles when they try to show that the business is an independent entity from their personal accounts.
 Not being able to define the business as separate from the owner could lead to liability problems.

 If you need help with LLC bylaws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.